YongoDavid/Demo-2024/README.md

 the deadline to submit my project was today and i was able to submit it yesterday at mind night now i am trying to host my server and then run some finishing touches , which are being annoying right now well this is the life i choose , solving problmes and bulidng things are never easy but with time they will be

+WEkk this is tthe end of january , it was an amzing month coding / programming from oone project to another and handling one problem to another